-- The Company's records were inspected for the years from 2009 till 2010 and resulted in a tax of EGP 37,780.
-The Company objected on the assessment and the issue was transferred to the Internal Committee, the company objected on the Internal Committee result and the issue transferred to Specialized Committee which is benign finalized.

-- The Company's records were inspected for the years from 2011 till 2014, resulted in a tax of EGP 466,169 which was challenged and transferred to Internal Committee, and the company objected on the result and transferred the issue to the Specialized Committee which is being finalized.

-- For the years 2015 and 2016, the annual settlement has been done and delivered to the Tax authority, and the company not yet notified with a tax inspection.
+- The Company's records were inspected for the years from 2009 till 2010 and resulted in a tax of EGP 377,800.
+The Company objected on the assessment and the issue was transferred to the Internal Committee, the company objected on the Internal Committee result and the issue transferred to Specialized Committee which decided a tax of EGP 44,080 and delay charges of EGP 4,266 which was paid.
+(3) Items were objected to the Appeal Committee with a tax of EGP 128,955.
+In addition to the credit balance of EGP 11,844, a defence memorandum has been submitted to the Appeal Committee and the decision was to approve the credit balance and not to adopt the other items transferred, a lawsuit has been filed under 18153/73. - The Company's records were inspected for the years from 2011 till 2014, resulted in a tax of EGP 466,169 which was challenged and transferred to Internal Committee, and the company objected on the result and transferred the issue to the Specialized Committee which is decided a tax of EGP 17,761 in addition to delay charges of EGP 2,933 has been paid with objection to four items besides the credit balance, the company have been transferred them to the Appeal Committee with a tax of EGP 247,417 other than the credit balance, a defence memorandum has been submitted to the Appeal Committee which decided the right of the company in some of the items and not to adopt the rest with tax of EGP 81,340 other than the delay charges. - For the years 2015, 2016 and 2017 the annual settlement has been done and delivered to the Tax authority, and the company not yet notified with a tax inspection.